Miltonnare/CovidData/README.md

 ---
 ## **Unmasking the Pandemic: How Jupyter Notebook Illuminated the Shadows of COVID-19**
 In the wake of a global pandemic that left the world grappling with uncertainty, Jupyter Notebook emerged not just as a tool, but as a compass guiding humanity through the fog of COVID-19’s impact.
+Armed with data, scientists, researchers, and analysts turned to the power of Python and the flexibility of Jupyter to make sense of what was happening—one dataset at a time.

 ## 👨‍💻 Author and Acknowledgements